patrickfav/planb-android/README.md

 The `PlanBConfig` can be used to set your build config so it will be shown and persisted in the debug crash activity.
 Parameters like, git commit, flavor and ci number can be set.

-Also the crash handler for production and debug can be set.
-Crash Handler can be created with the factory found in ``PlanB.crashDataHandlerFactory()`.
+Crash Handler can be created with the factory found in `PlanB.crashDataHandlerFactory()`.
 An in-memory implementation exists for production builds where no crash should be persisted.

+## Using for debug and production

+Per default the lib reads out the "debuggable" flag in the Android Manifest to check if the app is in debug mode.
+If your app uses a different flag just pass the current state as boolean in the `PlanB.init()` method.

+Through the `PlanBConfig` different handlers for production and debug can be set.
+Additional when enabling the lib with `PlanB.get().enableCrashHandler(...)` different behaviours can be set for debug and release.

 ## Using the the Core Module